 - To draw out moisture from the eggplants so they won't be soggy and will have better flavor, place a layer of eggplants in a colander placed over a sheet pan.
 Sprinkle salt on the eggplants, then add another layer of the slices.
 Salt those, then weigh the eggplants down with a round baking dish or pot.
 Let them sit for an hour.

-- After your eggplants have rested for an hour, use paper towels to wipe off the moisture and salt from the slices.
+- After the eggplants have rested for an hour, use paper towels to wipe off the moisture and salt from the slices.
 If there are lots of seeds, scrape out some of them to prevent bitterness.

 - Add two eggs to a soup dish and beat the eggs with a fork.

-- To fry the eggplant slices (see notes if you want to bake them instead), heat your oil in a frying pan over medium-high heat.
+- To fry the eggplant slices (see notes if you want to bake them instead), heat the oil in a frying pan over medium-high heat.
 (You can use two pans, if you wish, to make it go faster.)
-When the oil is hot, add a single layer of eggplants and cook the first side for 3-4 minutes, until golden brown.
+When the oil is hot, add a single layer of sliced eggplants and cook the first side for 3-4 minutes, until golden brown.
 Flip the eggplants and cook the second side for two minutes, or until golden brown.

 - Top the Eggplant Parmigiana with more sauce dotted around, and sprinkle with Parmesan.